 There is nothing like homemade pizza dough.
 Here is a simple recipe that I use all the time at home.
 Plus any spare dough is easily frozen ready for another day

-1 tablespoon salt
+1 teaspoon salt

-While the yeast is activating, place the flour and salt in a large bowl (or in a stand mixer fitted with a dough hook) and make a well in the middle.
+While the yeast is activating, place the flour and salt in a bowl (or in a stand mixer fitted with a dough hook) and make a well in the middle.

 Once the yeast has activated, pour into the well and mix.

 If mixing by hand, bring the mixture together until it forms clumps, then place on a well floured surface and knead for 7-8 minutes until you have a soft, smooth dough.

 If using a mixer with a dough hook, turn on lowest speed for 2-3 mins, then increase to next speed until dough is combined and comes away from the side.
 Then knead by hand for 2-3 minutes until you have a soft, smooth dough.

 Place the dough in an oiled bowl, cover with a tea towel and leave in a warm spot for 1 hour until it has doubled in size.

 Once risen, punch the dough down to its original size and then divide into 4 evenly sized balls.